ghiggi/gpm_api/CONTRIBUTING.rst

 Thank you to all the people who have already contributed to GPM-API repository!

-If you have contributed colormaps and/or code to GPM-API, add your name to the `AUTHORS.md <https://github.com/ghiggi/gpm_api/blob/main/AUTHORS.md>`__ file.
+If you have contributed code or documentation to GPM-API, add your name to the `AUTHORS.md <https://github.com/ghiggi/gpm_api/blob/main/AUTHORS.md>`__ file.